auyer/rcpassos.me/posts/linux-kernel-build-environmenty/index.md

 ```

 If you decide to edit the existing VM:
-Run the virsh edit command, chosing the editor you prefer.
+Run the virsh edit command, choosing the editor you prefer.
 ```bash
 sudo EDITOR=nvim virsh edit linux-amd64
 ```